WikiLeaks' 'cablegate': World reactions

 Where is the scandal?
 Folha, BrazilThis is "all just a journalistic spectacle," says Clóvis Rossi in Brazil's Folha.
 I'd welcome anything new or revealing, but keeping opinionated notes on the local media, business, and politicians — "does anyone out there doubt that this is how embassies of the United States work?...
 All global and regional powers work in the exact same way, including Brazil."
 Furthermore, most of the leaked opinions are pretty tame.
 The U.S thinks Brazil's government is a "heap of leftist militants"?
 So does Brazil's president, Luiz Inácio Lula da Silva, proudly.

-The U.S. should not let WikiLeaks keep on "embarrassing the world's most powerful country," says China's Global Times in an editorial.
+The U.S. can survive a "cablegate."
+China could not Global Times, ChinaThe U.S. should not let WikiLeaks keep on "embarrassing the world's most powerful country," says China's Global Times in an editorial.
 Uncle Sam can fix most of these "sensational" but "minor" leaks with "some remedial work."
 However, "once WikiLeaks sets its sights on other countries, the fallout could be drastic."
 The release of "so much sensitive information" could "severely damage the social stability" of other nations.
 Countries like China "must have a line of defense against a hurtful information campaign."